Brian Aldiss

-Brian Wilson Aldiss (/ˈɔːldɪs/; 18 August 1925 – 19 August 2017) was an English writer, artist and anthology editor, best known for science fiction novels and short stories.
+Brian Wilson Aldiss (/ˈɔːldɪs/; 18 August 1925 – 19 August 2017) was an English writer, artist and anthology editor, best known for science-fiction novels and short stories.
 His byline reads either Brian W. Aldiss or simply Brian Aldiss, except for occasional pseudonyms during the mid-1960s.

 Greatly influenced by science fiction pioneer H. G. Wells, Aldiss was a vice-president of the international H. G. Wells Society.
 He was co-president of the Birmingham Science Fiction Group with Harry Harrison.
 Aldiss was named a Grand Master by the Science Fiction Writers of America in 1999 and inducted by the Science Fiction Hall of Fame in 2004.
 He received two Hugo Awards, one Nebula Award and one John W. Campbell Memorial Award.
 He wrote the short story "Supertoys Last All Summer Long" (1969), the basis for the Stanley Kubrick-developed Steven Spielberg film A.I.
 Artificial Intelligence (2001).
 Aldiss was associated with the British New Wave of science fiction.

 Life and career

 Early life, education and military service

 Brian Wilson Aldiss was born on 18 August 1925, above his paternal grandfather's draper's shop in Dereham, Norfolk.
 When Aldiss's grandfather died, his father, Bill (the younger of two sons), sold his share in the shop and the family left Dereham.
 Aldiss's mother, Dot, was the daughter of a builder.
 He had an older sister who was stillborn and a younger sister.
-As a three-year-old, Aldiss started to write stories which his mother would bind and put on a shelf.
+As a four-year-old, Aldiss started to write stories which his mother would bind and put on a shelf.

 At the age of 6, Aldiss went to Framlingham College, but moved to Devon and was sent to board at West Buckland School in 1939 after the outbreak of World War II.
 As a child, he discovered the pulp magazine Astounding Science Fiction.
 He eventually read all the novels by H. G. Wells, Robert Heinlein, and Philip K. Dick.
 In 1943, he joined the Royal Signals and saw military action in Burma.